Adolph Dubs: Kidnapping and death

 In 1978, Dubs was appointed United States Ambassador to Afghanistan following the Saur Revolution, a coup d'état which brought the Soviet-aligned Khalq faction to power.
 He was being driven from his residence to the U.S. embassy shortly before 9 a.m. on February 14, 1979, on the same day that Iranian militants attacked the U.S. Embassy in Tehran, Iran, and just months before the Soviet invasion of Afghanistan.
 He was approaching the U.S. Cultural Center when four men stopped his armored black Chevrolet limousine.
 Some accounts say that the men were wearing Afghan police uniforms, while others state that only one of the four was wearing a police uniform.
 The men gestured to the car to open its windows, which were bulletproof, and the ambassador's driver complied.
-The militants then threatened the driver with a pistol, forcing him to take Dubs to the Kabul Serena Hotel in downtown Kabul.
+The militants then threatened the driver with a pistol, forcing him to take Dubs to the Kabul Hotel in downtown Kabul.
 The abduction occurred within sight of Afghan police.
 Dubs was held in Room 117 on the first floor of the hotel, and the driver was sent to the U.S. embassy to tell the U.S. of the kidnapping.